The presence of Facebook (Source: Geralt, goo.gl/CJH8f1, under CC0 Public Domain licence)

 -

-- set up a personal profile page where they can post status updates in the form of text, images, audio and/or video files
+- set up a personal profile page where they can post status updates in the form of text, images (including graphics interchange format files, or GIFs) and/or videos

 - keep up with their friends’ and contacts’ status updates through a newsfeed